 So What’s the Problem?

 To some, the idea of working from home is extremely attractive.
 This could be because of their usual long commute times, lack of facilities at work, or even social and performance anxiety.
-Or, it could be to support their families.
+Or, it could be to support their families as there are lots of parents without childcare.
 Whatever the reason, the pandemic has shined a light on an otherwise uncommon option.

 The problem lies in the request itself: Is it something you have procedures in place for?
 Is it something you allow to all staff?